-For comparability purposes, Mr. David W. Scheible's compensation is not included in the Top Five Compensation for 2016 in this chart because he appears as a sixth officer in the Summary Compensation Table for that year in the Company's Proxy Statement for the 2017 Annual Meeting of Stockholders.
+^{} For comparability purposes, Mr. David W. Scheible's compensation is not included in the Top Five Compensation for 2016 and Mr. Alan R. Nichols' compensation is not included in the Top Five Compensation for 2018 in this chart because each appears as a sixth officer in the Summary Compensation Table for that year in the Company's Proxy Statement for the 2017 and 2019 Annual Meeting of Stockholders, respectively.